70Ophiuchi/JSONParser/README.md

 3. To use another Office 365 IP address and URL link, edit the file and replace the default link with your own link by editing the reader function line (last line, 59)

 # WARNING
-This will create a lot of files in your CWD, please make sure you use it in an isolated folder.
+This will create a lot of files in your CWD, please make sure you use it in an isolated directory.